Breech Baby – Causes, Risks, and Turning

 8. The Power of Hypnotism

 This is the craziest thing you might be hearing, but yes, it is a technique that has led to positive results in the past.
 The science behind this includes the fact that our conscious mind takes a back seat while the subconscious mind dominates our thoughts.
-A hypnotist would hypnotize the mother-to-be and ask her to relax and forget all her worries.
-Once the body is relaxed, she would be asked to create a mental image of her rightly positioned baby.
-This can help in actuating the process in real.
+A hypnotist would hypnotise the mother-to-be and ask her to relax and forget all her worries.
+Once the body is relaxed, she would be asked to create a mental image of her baby in the right position.
+This can help in activating the process in reality.

 9. Try a Massage

 Prenatal massages have been popular since time immemorial.
-Massage is like a one-stop solution to every problem a pregnant woman is likely to face.
 Massage can help relax and get the much-needed break from pregnancy stress and pain.

 10. Going the Webster Way

 This technique is conducted by an expert chiropractor.
-This process is carried out with the aim of realigning your pelvic bones and relaxing your ligaments so as to make a natural passage for the baby to move his head in a downward direction.
-You won’t get the desired result in a day, and so you need to be patient.
+This process is carried out to realign your pelvic bones and relax your ligaments, creating a natural passage for the baby to move his head downward.
+You won’t get the desired result in a day, so you need to be patient.
 You would have to attend sessions at least 3 times a week when you are nearing your delivery date.
-Also, make sure that your chiropractor is a reputed one with a successful track record in the past.
+Moreover, there is limited evidence on the safety of this technique (11).
+Also, make sure that your chiropractor is trained and professional with a successful track record in the past.

 11. Grab Some Pulsatilla Herb